 Eat Real Food, Be Real Awesome

 “Whew, I gained all these extra pounds of fat from eating vegetables!”
 Ever hear anyone make this declaration?
 Yeah, me neither.
-So damn it.
+So darn it.
 Turns out mom was right again.
 As much as it pains us to admit, she was onto something when she told us “eat your vegetables.”

 Our bodies are these crazy and incredible machines that produce billions of new cells daily.
 In order to create a healthy body, the body needs good, quality, material to rebuild and refuel.
 If you think about how the nature of training works, our progress and growth don’t come from the workouts, when we are breaking our bodies down, our progress and growth come from the time in between, when the body is rebuilding and repairing to become stronger and faster than it was before.
 So we get it, we need exercise to improve and to feel good.
 We have to break down first to get better, but yet, so many of us forget that we also have to give our bodies the nutrients in order to rebuild, feel good, be injury free and have energy.
 Without the right nutrients, our bodies can only go for so long (and yes, some people can abuse and neglect their bodies more than others w/o immediate repercussions, but why go there?), before something breaks down and keeps us from training.
 So let’s fuel our bodies right with nutrient dense, real foods, and run and train like the truly crazy runners that we are.
 Below I’ve put together a super short list (guys there are soooo many benefits, I could literally write a novel) for you to take a look and be reminded of the benefits of eating nutrient dense foods, like green vegetables and fresh fruits.
 I challenge and encourage you to make them a staple of your daily diet and see what a difference it makes.
 Bon Appetit!